Semester in Silicon Valley

-The Semester in Silicon Valley program is highly experiential, and encourages a human-centric approach to entrepreneurship.
-While living in San Francisco, you’ll experience professional life in Silicon Valley by working closely with start-ups, meeting with investors, learning from CEOs and exploring the industry through unique extracurricular activities.
+Semester in Silicon Valley is highly experiential and encourages a human-centric approach to entrepreneurship.
+While living in the Bay Area, you’ll experience professional life in San Francisco by working closely with start-ups, meeting with investors, learning from CEOs, and exploring the industry through unique extracurricular activities.
 There will be an on-the-ground Program Manager who will coordinate these activities and provide support.

 - Founder Breakfasts, where company founders will share their experiences in starting companies